 The natives of America planted green beans along with corn.
 They did not provide any support for these plants because they grow up along the corn stalks.

 The older varieties of this vegetable produce green bean pods that contained a string.
 It is a hard strand that runs along the length of one side of this pod.
-It must be removed prior to cooking.
+It must be removed before cooking.

 However, in 1894, stringless beans were reproduced by Calvin Keeney for the first time in New York.
 After that, stringless bean varieties are reproduced and commercially cultivated.